When a person dies leaving a valid will, it is often necessary to obtain a grant of probate.

 Quite aside from the procedural steps to be taken in obtaining a grant of probate, executors always need to consider the tax and accounting aspects relevant to the estate.
 Particularly important are timing issues relating to tax, perhaps where the executor (or a beneficiary) seeks a prompt sale or where sale of assets might not occur and they might be retained for a longer period to defer the impact of taxes.

 Our team can provide you with specialist advice and reliable information about Estate Administration.
-Our accredited specialists include:
+Our recognised experts including accredited specialists are: